maelvls/maelvls.github.io/content/home/about.md

 Some extra information on me is available on the lab's [profile].

-My PhD thesis consists in developing a tool and language, [TouIST] (_Toulouse Integrated Satisfiability Tool_), that will allow us to express and solve real-world problems through the use of multiple logic theories:
+My PhD thesis consists in developing a tool and language, [TouIST]
+\(_Toulouse Integrated Satisfiability Tool_, pronounced _twist_\), that will
-SAT, SMT and QBF for now.
+allow us to express and solve real-world problems through the use of multiple logic theories: SAT, SMT and QBF for now.

 [TouIST]: https://www.irit.fr/touist
 [Github]: https://github.com/touist/touist